erizov/Professor/semester_1/lecture_05_trees/avl_tree/README.md

 ## TL;DR

-**One Sentence**: A hierarchical data structure algorithm that organizes data in a tree-like structure with nodes and edges.
+**One Sentence**: A hierarchical data structure algorithm that organizes content in a tree-like structure with nodes and edges.

 **Time Complexity**: See complexity analysis below **Space Complexity**: See complexity analysis below **When to Use**: See 'Best Use Case' section
-**When NOT to Use**: See 'Do Not Confuse With' section
+**When NOT to Employ**: See 'Do Not Confuse With' section

 ## Learning Objectives